github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 You can make an environment variable available to any subsequent steps in a workflow job by defining or updating the environment variable and writing this to the `GITHUB_ENV` environment file.
 The step that creates or updates the environment variable does not have access to the new value, but all subsequent steps in a job will have access.
 The names of environment variables are case-sensitive, and you can include punctuation.
 For more information, see "[AUTOTITLE](/actions/learn-github-actions/variables)."

+{% data reusables.actions.environment-variables-are-fixed %} For more information about the default environment variables, see "[AUTOTITLE](/actions/learn-github-actions/environment-variables#default-environment-variables)."

 ### Example of writing an environment variable to `GITHUB_ENV`

 {% bash %}